 If that’s it a super organizer, You may not be a perfectionist too.
 It may be more of a controlling characters

-- labels, labels, labels… Why waste time labelling when you know your stuff except for expiry?
+- labels, labels, labels… Why waste time labeling when you know your stuff except for expiry?

-- Right things in the right place versus chaos theory, the things are at where I want it to be or where I know it to be.
+- Right things in the right place versus chaos theory, the things are at where I want them to be or where I know them to be.

-- When your perfectionist living a minimalist lifestyle, there’s not much to organize.
+- When you are a perfectionist living a minimalist lifestyle, there’s not much to organize.

 There’s also a famous saying that is either helping perfectionists or against perfectionists, which is “Done Beats Perfect“.
 Agree or disagree?

 It’s helping in the sense to remind us when to stop.
 But to a perfectionist, “Done” was done long ago.
-We are already in the improving stage.
+We are already in the improvement stage.

 Ask any athlete: “Why are they still practicing when they have already done one round of practice?”
 “Done Beats Perfect?”
 And see how they respond to you?